Eating a high and right amount of carbs is good for health. But knowing which carbs are good and which are not is even better for us.

 It sounds easy, but it’s not that easy to ignore desserts, pizza, burgers, and more.

-Good complex carbs, unrefined carbs, or whole foods such as unrefined whole grains, nuts, legumes, non-starchy veggies, and these foods take time to digest slower and result in firm blood pressure less buildup in fat percentage.
+Eating the right complex carbs, unrefined carbs, or whole foods such as unrefined whole grains, nuts, legumes, and non-starchy veggies will result in lower and firm blood pressure.

 The key is to avoid sugar, and refined carbs are

 - Make whole foods and complex carbs or unrefined carbs your best friend.